mseg-dataset/mseg-semantic/training.md

 ## Training Models

-The script `mseg_semantic/tool/train.py` is the training script we use for training the majority of our models (all except the CCSA models).
+The script [`mseg_semantic/tool/train.py`](https://github.com/mseg-dataset/mseg-semantic/blob/training/mseg_semantic/tool/train.py) is the training script we use for training the majority of our models (all except the CCSA models).
 It merges multiple datasets at training time using our `TaxonomyConverter` class.
 Before training, you will need to download all the datasets as described [here](https://github.com/mseg-dataset/mseg-api/blob/master/download_scripts/README.md), and also ensure that the unit tests pass successfully at the end.
+You will also need to download the ImageNet-pretrained HRNet backbone model [here](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk) from the original authors' OneDrive.

 We provide a number of config files for training models.
 The appropriate config will depend upon 3 factors:
 1. Which resolution would you like to train at?
 (480p, 720p, or 1080p)